gaetbout/StarkWhaleAlert/README.md

 ```shell
 cargo run --bin twitter_login
 ```
 You can now open http://127.0.0.1:3000/login in your browser and authorize the application.
-It should redirect you to a page where you can see your token.
-Copy the whole page, create a file named `token.json` in the [db folder](./db/) and paste inside that file.
+It should redirect you to another page, copy the whole page and paste it in the [token file](./db/token.json).

 ### Setup the .env
 This script is using: